downplay/downright/README.md

 ### About this version

-0.5.x marks a move to largely stable releases possibly even usable in production!
+0.5.x marked a move to largely stable releases possibly even usable in production.
+0.6.x continues this with more fixes and a brand new theme!

 Features: